ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 The following steps demonstrate the application code for both Prover and Verifier in :numref:`fig-spake2p`.

 **Prover**
-    To prepare a SPAKE2+ operation for the Prover, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions:
+    To prepare a SPAKE2+ operation for the Prover, initialize and set up a `psa_pake_operation_t` object by calling the following functions:

     .. code-block:: xref